 Their head and thorax are dark brown, while the abdomen is glossy black.
 The thorax has one pair of spines, while the legs and antennae are long and slender.

 They also have a single segmented petiole between their thorax and abdomen.
-The black carpenter ant is a serious pest, so it’s important to look for any signs of infestation.
+The black carpenter ant is a serious pest, so looking for any signs of infestation is important.

 Some common signs include finding winged ants around windows or doors, sawdust piles near wooden structures, and hearing loud clicking noises in walls or ceilings.